mycodeplug/dzcb/doc/WALKTHROUGH.md

 under the "Assets" section of the release.

-Github will host your codeplug indefinitely, you may right click `codeplugs.zip` and "Copy link location" to share the generated codeplug. with others.
+Github will host your codeplug indefinitely, you may right click `codeplugs.zip` and "Copy link location" to share the generated codeplug with others.